 A good place to start is Pick's Drive-In (117 S. Cloverdale Blvd., 707-894-2962).
 Yes, as the name implies, you can drive your car there, too, but the old-time burger stand and shake shack has stools just a few steps from the sidewalk, and the burgers and the shakes can’t be beat.
 If you don’t need a burger now, remember this spot, as you’ll want to come back when you’re hungry.

-A block past Pick’s is the cobblestone plaza, site of the weekly seasonal (June to September) street fair and Friday Night Live jazz concert sponosred by the Cloverdale Arts Alliance (204 N. Cloverdale Blvd., Cloverdale, 707-984-4110).
+A block north is the cobblestone plaza, site of the weekly seasonal (June to September) Friday Night Live street fair and jazz concert sponosred by the Cloverdale Arts Alliance (707-984-4110).
 You’ll also note the numerous sculptures that grace the sidewalk and the public spaces around it – a testament to Cloverdale’s evolving role as an arts destination.

 Further north is the Cloverdale Chamber of Commerce & Visitors Center (126 N. Cloverdale Blvd., 707-894-4470), which is staffed by friendly locals who know about the restaurants, wineries, and attractions around town.